About the Council

 Code of Ethics and Conduct

 Applicants must complete an application and submit it to the NCBDC Evaluation Committee.
 Submittals are processed and reviewed as they are received.
 Evaluations are completed by a team of three NCBDC Examiners all reviewing independently.
 Please allow four to six weeks for the review process to be completed and the results reported.

 Applications may be obtained by downloading the CPBD Candidate Handbook.

 Application fees are $50.
 Fees are non refundable.
 Once approved, the Applicant is listed on the NCBDC roster as a Candidate.
 Candidates may begin the exam process at any time.
-Currently, there is no deadline for beginning the exam process.
-Once the first exam is taken, all Candidates have 36 months from that date to successfully complete all nine exams.
+Candidates have 36 months from the date of approval to start the examination process.
+Once the first exam is taken, all Candidates have 36 months from the date of the first exam to successfully complete all ten exams.